Skip to main content

 So, whenever I hear the prediction, from someone on financial TV, some YouTube video on Bitcoin, some article somewhere, or some comment on somebody's Twitter, I visualize this book or some book just like it.
 I visualize a strident guy writing a 400 page book, warning people away from stocks right before one of the best periods to invest in them, ever.
 I imagine what would it be like if, for the prediction I'm hearing live, now, the results were precisely as opposite as it was to what this guy said, then.
 This exercise allows me to non-attach to all market predictions.
 It's incredibly useful.

-Ironically, this guy's prediction for a market crash/Depression probably seem pretty plausible in its day, because we had already had a bull market for the last 12 years...
+Ironically, this guy's prediction for a market crash/Depression probably seemed pretty plausible in its day, because we had already had a bull market for the last 12 years...
 Nobody expected the great bull market to last from the early eighties all the way into 2007, with a brief interruptus from 2001 and 2002.
 And I don't think this author could dream that the stock market level today is ten times what it was when he published this book calling for another Great Depression.

 There's never enough humility in the marketplace for predictions.
 Never.